JustinLove/commander_regeneration/README.md

 ## Limitations

-Incompatible with other mods that override the base commander.
+Incompatible with other mods that override the commanders.
+Since many commanders specialize tools, we have to shadow them all.

-Commanders no longer leave wreckage (otherwise it sort of comes back to life.)
+Muzzle flash turned off because it was going continuously.

+## Implementation

+The commander has an auto-fire time-ammo tool (similar to ragnorok)  The ammo thus fired has a tiny splash with a -60 multiplier (62.5 is 0.5% health)

 ## Development